Gospel: Mark 6:30-34

 Escape and relax.
 Don't those words sound inviting?
 There are times and places those words mean more than vacation.
 They mean prayer.
 After all, prayer is not mere work.
 It is an encounter with the Lord.
 What better partner can we have to share times of pause, places of refreshment.

-What places and times invite you to spent time with the Lord?
+What places and times invite you to spend time with the Lord?
 Reread the Catechism theme paragraph and use these ideas to create a space or plan a trip for prayer.